Get Ready for a New School Year

 • Lower School

-• Students will gather in the Manor Courtyard at 8 a.m.; parents are welcome to escort them.
+• Grade 3 students will gather in the Manor Courtyard at 8 a.m.
+Parents are welcome to escort them.

-• Students should come to school wearing their Number One Dress (ties will be provided at school).
+• Students should come to school wearing their Number One Dress (ties for new students will be provided at school).

 • Lunch will be provided.

-No classes for students in Grades 4, 5 & 6
+Note: There are no classes for returning students in Grades 4, 5 & 6

 First day of classes for all Lower School students, 8 a.m.–2 p.m.